Bandadad/Bearing-Capacity/README.md

 Instructions for use:
 In "settle_config.yaml", set up the problem you wish to solve:

-- Specify the foundation embedment depth, "D", and shape ratio (B/L) as "Shape" for the shallow foundation.
+- Specify the foundation embedment depth, "D", the shape ratio (B/L) as "Shape" for the shallow foundation, and the location of the settlement
+calculation: center, edge, or corner.

 - Next, specify the backfill and foundation parameters:
     - gamma_backfill = unit weight of structural backfill in pcf